cjprybol/reproducibility-via-singularity/README.md

 exit
 ```

-Another tool I use that cannot be installed via either package manager due to licensing restrictions is [Genome Analysis Toolkit](https://www.broadinstitute.org/gatk/).
-I've downloaded the GATK installer to the same directory where my container is.
-By entering the container again without the `--contain` flag, we allow the container to interact with the host system, and copy GATK into Anaconda
+Another tool I use that cannot be installed programmatically due to licensing restrictions is [Genome Analysis Toolkit](https://www.broadinstitute.org/gatk/).
+You'll need to make an account and accept some terms of agreement before you can access the software.
+I've downloaded the GATK installer to the same directory on the host computer where my container is.
+By entering the container again without the `--contain` flag, we allow the container to interact with the host system, and copy GATK into Anaconda.
+However, if you download the file and then host it on a personal server, you can automate this step with a `wget` or `curl` command too!
+This step will install gatk into our Anaconda software library, so you can download and link your file immediately after the last `conda install` step.
 ```bash
 sudo singularity shell --writable test.img gatk-register /home/vagrant/GenomeAnalysisTK-3.6.tar.bz2